mateoer/ExpenseReimbursementSystem_Spring_Angular/README.md

 > git clone https://github.com/mateoer/ExpenseReimbursementSystem_Spring_Angular.git

-> Have an RDS and connect to your DB
+> Have a RDS and connect to your DB.
+It must be able to run PostgreSQL scripts, in this example I'm using DBeaver.

+> Have VS Code or any other IDE with Node.js installed.
+We will need **ng** and **npm** commands for the Angular part of the application

 > Have an IDE capable of running Spring Boot applications, such as Spring STS.

-> Make sure your IDE has project Lombok installed.
-On Eclipse-based IDEs: Help -> About.. -> Look for Lombok and version
+> Make sure your Java IDE has project Lombok installed.
+On Eclipse-based IDEs: Help -> About.. -> Look for Lombok and version.
+> If Lombok is not installed, you can follow this guide https://projectlombok.org/setup/eclipse

 <img src="https://github.com/mateoer/ExpenseReimbursementSystem_Spring_Angular/blob/main/screenshots/Capture.PNG" width=30% height=30%>
 <br />